 The soil here is Starbuck loam, a stony, shallow layer of silt that covers a solid layer of basalt.
 Exceptionally well drained and nonfertile, the loam helps minimize vigor in the vines, allowing for a balanced canopy in the production of low-yield wine grapes.
 Our first Horse Heaven Hills vineyard, this gem should grow in quality and intrigue.

-Chukar is planted with Chardonnay, Carménère, Grenache, Malbec, and Pinot Noir.
+Planted to: Chardonnay, Carménère, Malbec, and Pinot Noir.

 WAHLUKE SLOPE AVA